 Who will teach me at INTO Queen’s?

-Your preparation course will be led by our team of friendly and experienced teachers here at the Centre.
-Between them, they have helped hundreds of international students progress to their dream degree at Queen’s University – so they understand the challenges you might face and will always be there to support you.
+Your preparation course will be led by our team of friendly and experienced teachers here at the Center.
+Between them, they've helped hundreds of international students progress to their dream degree at Queen’s University Belfast – so they understand the challenges you might face and will always be there to support you.
 Your teachers will help you understand the new education system when you start your course, and will continue to support you as you prepare for university learning.

 We want you to have the best study abroad experience possible, with all the support you need to reach your academic goals.
-Support is always available at the INTO Queen’s Study Centre, whether you need advice about your course, help learning in English or questions about life in Belfast.
-From dedicated academic tutors to our friendly Student Support teams at the Centre, it’s easy to find the help you need at INTO Queen’s.
+Support is always available at the INTO Queen’s Study Center, whether you need advice about your course, help learning in English or questions about life in Belfast.
+From dedicated academic tutors to our friendly Student Services team at the Center, it’s easy to find the help you need at INTO Queen’s.

-As an INTO Queen’s student, you will add additional preparatory study time to your degree programme.
-The amount of time will depend on the programme you choose.
+As an INTO Queen’s student, you will add additional preparatory study time to your degree program.
+The amount of time will depend on the program you choose.

-An undergraduate preparation programme will add 2, 3 or 4 terms (approx. 6, 9 or 12 months) of study time, while a postgraduate preparation programme will add 3 terms (approx. 9 months) of study time.
+An undergraduate preparation program will add 2, 3 or 4 terms (approx. 6, 9 or 12 months) of study time, while a postgraduate preparation program will add 3 terms (approx. 9 months) of study time.

 From Saudi Arabia to Belfast: my first month abroad

-To make sure you are on track with your studies, your teachers and Personal Tutor will check your progress throughout the programme.
-You will receive two progress reports each semester, and you’ll take two practice tests each term – the results of which will help you keep track of your grades.
-You will also have a one-to-one session every two months with your Personal Tutor, who will discuss your progress and offer help if you need it.
+To make sure you're on track with your studies, your teachers and Personal Tutor will check your progress throughout your program.
+You'll receive two progress reports each semester, and you’ll take two practice tests each term – the results of which will help you keep track of your grades.
+You'll also have a one-to-one session every two months with your Personal Tutor, who will discuss your progress and offer help if you need it.

 Do I have to attend every class?